Christo107/CI-PP-01/README.md

 ### Content

-- The text content of the website was written by me.
+- The text content of the website was written by the developer.
 - The hero slider was modelled on the design by Avi Kohn with modifications to suit my needs.(https://codepen.io/AMKohn/details/DZYKEV)
 - The icons in the small mobile nav menu and footer were taken from [Font Awesome](https://fontawesome.com/)
 - The tab-style layout of the food and drinks menu was based upon a design by Wendy Ho, but modified and re-styled by me (https://codepen.io/Wendy-Ho/pen/MWWBvmd)